The guide to La Spezia Centrale station explains how to connect there for trains heading to the Cinque Terre, and how to head to the city centre.

 This passage way also runs beneath the station buildings and exits on to a street named 'Via Fume'.

-Therfore to access the main exit, you need to ascend up into the main station buildings, but there is little point in doing so - the quickest route to the city centre is to exit on to Via Fume.
+Therefore to access the main exit, you need to ascend up into the main station buildings, but there is little point in doing so; the quickest route to the city centre is to exit on to Via Fume.

 However, La Spezia Centrale is at the opposite end of the city centre to the port area - so on foot you need to allow 15-25 mins to make the journey.